maniaclab/maniaclab.github.io/README.md

 ## Editing Home Page Content

-To edit the content on the home page, namely the "Quick Blurb" section below the banner photo, update the `index.md` located in the root directory.
+To edit the content on the home page, namely the "Quick Blurb" section below the banner photo, update the `index.md` located in the root directory or [here](https://github.com/maniaclab/maniaclab.github.io/edit/master/index.md).
 As shown below, the you may edit the title and the subtitle.

 ```YAML
 ---